 BIO 200 Cell Biology

-3 Semester Hours

 Prerequisites: Bio 101

-This course will cover the basics of cell biology including enzymes, membranes, signal transduction, organelles, metabolism, the cell cycle, the cytoskeleton, cellular movement, DNA and gene expression. (offered every Spring)
+This course will cover the basics of cell biology including enzymes, membranes, signal transduction, organelles, metabolism, the cell cycle, the cytoskeleton, cellular movement, DNA and gene expression. (offered every Spring.)

 BIO 222 Evolution

-3 Semester Hours

-Prerequisite: BIO 101, 102, or instructor's approval
+Prerequisites: BIO 101, 102, or instructor's approval

-Evolution course designed for entering majors or students with a strong science preparation.
-The course focuses on the origin of molecules and life, natural selection, genetic drift, neutral theory, coalescence theory, molecular clock, speciation, phylogeny, evolutionary developmental biology, photosynthesis and animal embryonic development. (offered every Fall)
+Evolution course designed for entering majors or students with a strong science preperation.
+The course focuses on the origin of molecules and life, natural selection, genetic drift, neutral theory, coalescence theory, molecular clock, speciation, phylogeny, evolutionary developmental biology, photosynthesis and animal embryonic development. (offered every Fall.)

 BIO 224 Introduction to Environmental Science

-3 Semester Hours

 Open to majors and non-majors, this course surveys dynamics of water, air, geology, and the biosphere.
 It also examines human activities that affect these resources.
 Guest speakers will discuss their roles in environmental science and potential career opportunities.
-BIO 101 is recommended as a prerequisite. (offered every Fall)
+BIO 101 is recommended as a prerequisite. (offered every Spring)

 BIO 225 Environmental Science Laboratory

-2 Semester Hours

 Prerequisite: BIO 101; Co-requisite: BIO 224

 Open to majors and non-majors, this laboratory "hands-on" course examines how scientists sample the environment.
 We will use environmental techniques that are used in the field in order to test soils, water, toxins, and acid rain.
 In addition, we will look at their effects on biological organisms.
-An environmental survey will be administered and a community project will be conducted at the end of the semester. (offered every Spring of even years)
+An environmental survey will be administered and a community project will be conducted at the end of the semester.

+3 Semester Hours

+1-6 Semester Hours

+2 Semester Hours

+3 Semester Hours

+3 Semester Hours

+3 Semester Hours

 BIO 231, 232 Anatomy and Physiology I, II

-4, 4 Semester Hours

 Prerequisites: BIO 101, 102

 A lecture course which studies the structure and functions of the human body and its organ systems.
 Cellular metabolism, skin and integumentary, skeletal, muscular, and nervous systems are covered.

-Biology 232 studies the structure and functions of the human body and its organ
+Biology 232 studies the structure and functions of the human body and its organ systems.

-systems.
 Endocrine, blood and circulation, cardiovascular, digestive, respiratory, and reproductive systems are covered.

 BIO 295 Special Topics

-1-6 Semester Hours

 A study of selective topics.